jemarq04/bash-argparse/README.md

 * First Line (`arg`): Edit the name of the flag.
 This can be a short flag (e.g. `-a`), a long flag (e.g. `num`), or both (e.g. `-s/--str`).
 * Second line (`nargs`): The number of values this argument takes.
 For example, I may have a `--minmax` flag that asks for two values: the min, and the max.
 **NOTE:** This line is not present for boolean flags, as `nargs` is zero by default!
+* Third line (`required`): This is an option to make the flag *required* rather than leave it optional.
+This will be reflected in the usage message as an omission of the square brackets around the flag.
-* Third line (help message): Edit the string to explain the meaning of the given argument for the user running your script.
+* Fourth line (help message): Edit the string to explain the meaning of the given argument for the user running your script.
 (An optional fourth argument can be given to overwrite the 'metavar' of the values, but more on that and the help message in the 'Functions' section.)
 * Last line (getting `argval`): Lastly, you need to use the output (`argval`) however you please.
 For example, you can create a variable `num` in the 'Script Variables' code block at the beginning of the script and then store `argval` into `num` to have access to it after the parsing is complete.